purplecabbage/phonegap-plugins/Android/WebIntent/README.md

 2. Create a folder called "borismus" within your project's src/com/ folder and move the java file into it.

 ## Using the plugin ##
-The plugin creates the object `window.plugins.webintent` with three methods:
+The plugin creates the object `window.plugins.webintent` with five methods:

 ### startActivity ###
 Launches an Android intent.
 For example: